kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 An example of the Doppler Shift in a moving object.
 ```

-## Mountain wave mechanism in QBO theory

 To understand how these waves influence the phase transition of QBO (zonal mean flow), we gonna start with something classic, the Ellassen Palm theory for mountain wave (one should notice that the upward motion from the boundary is similar to inhomogeneous topography at the lower boundary.)
 There are two important ingredients in this theory (1) the direction of momentum transport and (2) when the wave momentum is deposited.

 ```{figure} ../tropical-dynamics-figures/Mountain_wave.png
 ---